Alternative Energy Initiative

 Red Deer College is Committed to Innovation

-Alternative Energy Lab: RDC's new Alternative Energy Lab, which officially opened in February 2019, serves as a teaching, research, and data hub to increase knowledge and awareness about alternative energy technologies for students, industry, and researchers.
+Alternative Energy Lab: RDC's Alternative Energy Lab, which officially opened in February 2019, serves as a teaching, research, and data hub to increase knowledge and awareness about alternative energy technologies for students, industry, and researchers.

 Part of a Larger Picture